descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 According to Wikipedia's article, `String interning` [^stringinterning], Python, PHP, Lua, Ruby, Julia, Lisp, Scheme, Smalltalk and Objective-C's each has this capability in one fashion or another.

 What is proposed here is increasing the interning that C++ already does, but is not limited to just strings, in order to reduce dangling references.
-That fact is literals in `C++` is needless complicated with clearly unnecessary memory safety issues that impedes programmers coming to `C++` from other languages, even `C`.
+The fact is, literals in `C++` is needless complicated with clearly unnecessary memory safety issues that impedes programmers coming to `C++` from other languages, even `C`.

 <!--